nus-cs2113-AY2021S2/ip/docs/README.md

 ### Overview
 Listed below are the 8 functions that Duke supports:

-1. Getting Started
+1. Adding task
-2. Adding task
+2. Listing tasks
-3. Listing tasks
+3. Marking tasks as done
-4. Marking tasks as done
+4. Removing task
-5. Removing task
+5. Finding tasks by name
-6. Finding tasks by name
+6. Finding tasks by date
-7. Finding tasks by date
+7. Saving your data
-8. Saving your data
+8. Exiting the program

 Each of the following section will guide you on how to use the functions, along with the required command format to follow.

-### Adding task
+### 1. Adding task
 There are three types of tasks that can be added in Duke: todo, deadline and event.
 Todo is the most basic form of task, which is just a task you have on hand.
 Deadline tasks require a mandatory field /by yyyy-mm-dd, which is the deadline of your task.
 Lastly, event tasks require a mandatory field /at yyyy-mm-dd, which represents the day of which the event is happening

-Here are the exact formats of adding tasks to your list of tasks:
+Here are the exact formats of adding tasks to your task list:

 `todo borrow book`